Expressions of Interest

 In checking the public records, make certain that:

-• Terminated leases are not in the process of being reinstated.
+• Terminated leases are not being considered for reinstatement.

 Please ensure your EOI contains the following information:

-• After reviewing the BLM's land status records, complete legal land description including state, county, meridian, township, range, section, and aliquot part or other appropriate specific land description such as lot number, tract number, or metes and bounds description.
+• After reviewing BLM's land status records, provide legal land description including the state, county, meridian, township, range, section, and aliquot part or other appropriate specific land description such as lot number, tract number, or metes and bounds description.